Vietnamese Moon Festival 2025 - A Special Occasion in Vietnam

 The Tet Trung Thu Vietnam, also known as the Full Moon Festival, or the Vietnamese Mooncake Festival, is celebrated annually on the 15th of August in the lunar calendar (typically between September and early October of the solar calendar).
 The Vietnamese moon festival is regarded as the festival of children in Vietnam (because children love it!).
 On this day, families assemble to pay their respects to their ancestors by baking and offering cakes, sweets, and fruits on a tray, and then feasting on the offerings while gazing at the full moon.
 The kids are excited to take part in the lantern procession, munch on moon cakes and fruits, see a lion dance and hang out with their peers.

-1. The Origin of the Vietnamese Mid-autumn Festival?
+1. The origin of the Vietnamese Full Moon Festival?

 Many Vietnamese people once lived in the rural area, therefore, the celebration of the harvest is also an important part of Vietnamese Trung Thu.
 At the start of the eighth lunar month, Vietnamese farmers began reaping their rice crops.
 Parents who work in agriculture frequently have limited opportunities to spend time with their children.
 Therefore, they may make amends for missed time and spend quality time with their kids during this month's full moon.
 After a successful harvest, this Full Moon is also a good time to honor the gods by presenting sacrifices to them.